Top

 • And to help you obtain a fair child support order

-Call The Law Offices of Jonny Kousa, P.L. today at (954) 626-8071 or contact us online so we can help you achieve a child support order in Florida.
+Call The Law Offices of Jonny Kousa, P.L. today at (954) 626-8071 or contact us online to speak with our Coconut Creek child support attorneys.

 How Is Child Support Calculated in Florida?